Summer Course: Mathematical and Statistical Techniques for Business and Economics

 This is an intensive 30-hour course offered before the start of the Fall semester, primarily for entering doctoral students.
-This course introduces the new Ph.D. students useful mathematical and statistical tools used in Business and Economics.
+This course introduces the new Ph.D. and MSF-Q students useful mathematical and statistical tools used in Business and Economics.
 It will be taught Monday through Friday for 3 hours a day, for two consecutive weeks.
-Classes will start on the first Tuesday of August (August 4th for Fall 2009).
+The last class (Friday) there will be an exam for the MSF-Q students enrolled in FINA 7A97 and PhD students enrollred in Econometrics I. Classes will start on August 5, 2024 (Monday).

 Location: Melcher Hall, Room 210B